diskmanti/convertsite/about/index.md

 ---
-layout: layouts/welcome
+layout: layouts/default.njk
-title: About me
+title: About Me
 tags:
   - nav
 navtitle: About
 ---

-this is my about page
+I am a person that writes stuff.